 Admission Requirements & Details

 The admission details below may give an overview of the applicants Clayton State University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP college credits that may be transferred.
-This information can be used to see your chances of getting accepted to Clayton State University.
+The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted